kwchurch/gft/doc/sections/installation.md

 pip install gft
 ```

-You may want to set up the gft environment variable so these work:
+You may want to set up the <i>gft</i> environment variable so these
+work.
+To do that, you may need to clone this repo since pip does not
+install these extra resources.

 ```sh
 ls $gft/examples